rmraya/Stingray/README.md

 ### Subscriptions

-Ready to use installers and technical support for Stingray will soon be available as yearly subscriptions at [Maxprograms Online Store](https://www.maxprograms.com/store/buy.html).
+Ready to use installers and technical support for Stingray are available as yearly subscriptions at [Maxprograms Online Store](https://www.maxprograms.com/store/buy.html).

 The version of Stingray included in the official installers from [Stingray's Home Page](https://www.maxprograms.com/products/stingray.html) can be used at no cost for 7 days requesting a free Evaluation Key.